OAuth 2.0

 Optional partner attribution parameters

-The following parameters are all optional and managed and set in the Partners dashboard.
+The following parameters are all optional and managed in the Partners dashboard.
 Include them to attribute signups to your partner account.
+The tracking token parameter has four equivalent names (t, affiliate_token, sidi, ca) — use whichever one appears in your referral link or Partners dashboard.

 https://auth.deriv.com/oauth2/auth?